close menu

 May 27, 2020 |

 24h cycling on a home trainer… Can you imagine?
 Before the 18th of April, I couldn’t see myself pedaling 24h nonstop and going nowhere…but I did it!
-My name is Xavier Massart, and I’m an athlete and atlasGO ambassador.
-I cycle on a daily basis for the performance, the competition, the adventure, and the challenge but also to make an impact with atlasGO.
+My name is Xavier Massart, and I’m an athlete and teroGO ambassador.
+I cycle on a daily basis for the performance, the competition, the adventure, and the challenge but also to make an impact with teroGO.
 This is the story of my latest challenge with Trakks: 24h cycling non-stop on a home trainer.

 As an ultra-distance cyclist, I had already pedaled 24h in one go, but it was always to go somewhere.
 When racing 6,900km across the USA during the 2018 Trans America Bike Race or in summer 2019 during the mythical Transcontinental race, there was always a moment when I pedaled nonstop for 24h.
 Whatever the conditions of these 24h push, it was always to reach the same goal: going further!
 It is the real thrill of ultra-distance cycling for me, to challenge myself and see how far I can go.
 I remember when I realized on the fourth day of the transcontinental that I had a daily average of 350k, it was such a satisfaction for me!
 I’m always amazed by these numbers, thinking that most people wouldn’t even drive these distances with a car and that I’m able to cycle that distance and unsupported… That’s what motivates me to do these races.